Please allow us to introduce the kind, hardworking, photogenic geniuses who will be handling your account:

 What did Donna learn from her 13 years as director of sales and marketing in the hospitality industry?
 How to build professional relationships, keep her customers happy and how those skills apply to a variety of industries.

 To the average person, it seems like a lot of pressure to be in charge of managing relationships with clients.
-That’s why average people don’t become account coordinators at AcrobatAnt.
+That’s why average people don’t become account executives at AcrobatAnt.
 Anna uses her exceptional organizational skills to ensure all deadlines are met and all creative is above par.

 Thanks to Annie’s expertise, our busy design team can spend more time creating and less time resizing ads, making layout edits and getting things ready to print.
 These and other important tasks have been happily delegated to Annie, who has happily embraced the responsibility.
 Conclusion: Annie inspires happiness.